 regexdot aims to rectify these specific issues:

-Whilst traditional regex-engines binge-out on a pure diet of character-strings, this one's omnivorous, caring only that the data-type it consumes, implements both of the type-classes "Eq" & "Show".
+Whilst traditional regex-engines binge-out on a pure diet of character-strings, this one's omnivorous, caring only that the data-type it consumes, implements both of the type-classes "Eq" (permitting the regex-engine to compare any input data for equality) & "Show" (permitting thre regex-engine to display any input datum).
 It helps if the data-type, from which the list of input-data is composed also implements the type-class "Read", allowing both the input-data to be defined, & the regex to be encoded, within character-strings, thus making it directly accessible from the command-line.

-The only reference to this concept that I could find was, ironically, as integral feature of a joke-language; "A note on the Haskerl extension to Haskell", Will Partain, 1 April 1993.
+The only reference to this concept that I could find was, ironically, as joke language-feature; "A note on the Haskerl extension to Haskell", Will Partain, 1 April 1993.

-NB: while there are already many Haskell regex-engines which are polymorphic in their return-type, i.e. that can return a result appropriate to the requirements of the environment from which they were called, it isn't this concept to which I currently referring; though I do in the discussion about the package "regexchar".
+NB: while there are already many Haskell regex-engines which are polymorphic in their return-type, i.e. that can return a result of the data-type required by the environment from which they were called, it isn't this concept to which I'm currently referring (though I do in the discussion about the package "regexchar").

 It exports a simple API, exposing the syntax of the regex, to the unforgiving scrutiny of the Haskell-compiler.